Dimm-ddr/loudlyproud/docs/content-editing-guide.md

 2. Log in using your credentials
 3. You'll see the main dashboard with different collections for each language

+## Preview and Publishing Process

+When you add new books or make changes to the website content:

+1. Your changes will first appear on the preview version of the website at [preview--loudlyproud.netlify.app](https://preview--loudlyproud.netlify.app)
+2. This preview allows you to verify your changes before they go live
+3. Changes will only appear on the main website [loudlyproud.netlify.app](https://loudlyproud.netlify.app) after the Pull Request is merged into the main branch
+4. This process ensures quality control and allows for review before content goes live

 ## Common Fields for All Books

 Every book entry, regardless of language, has the following fields: